New Physical Activity Guidelines Urge Americans: Move More, Sit Less

 - Every day: 60 minutes of aerobic physical activity for children

-- 3 days/week: muscle-strengthening, and bone-strengthening (i.e. jump roping or running) activities for children
+- 3 days/week: muscle-strengthening and bone-strengthening (i.e. jump-roping or running) activities for children

 Adults